antiboredom/mask-generator/README.md

 The script will attempt to locate a face in the image you provide, cut out the face, remove the eyes, and put it on a background.

+Masks will be saved in a `masks` folder, and eyeballs in an `eyes` folder.